aws-amplify/docs/Readme.md

 ### Adding to Valid Tag List

-When trying to use a new HTML tag / web component with markdown, you'll encounter an error.
-To fix this, navigate to `capi/src/init-node/valid-tags.json` and add a new entry for your tag.
+Markdown parsers don't handle `<whatever>` very well.
+If you intended to write (what the parser interprets as) usage of an element / web component, navigate to `capi/src/init-node/valid-tags.json` and add a new entry for your tag.
+If you meant for `<whatever>` to be text, you'll need to escape it with a backslash (`\<whatever\>`).
+Please confirm that this renders properly before PRing with your changes.